redwoodjs/redwoodjs-com-archive/docs/authentication.md

     yarn rw setup auth dbAuth

 Read the post-install instructions carefully as they contain instructions for adding database fields for the hashed password and salt, as well as how to configure the auth serverless function based on the name of the table that stores your user data.

-This command will also append a `SESSION_SECRET` environment variable and a long string to your `.env` file (or create the file if it doesn't exist).
-This is used to encrypt the session cookie.

-> The `.env` file is set to be ignored by git and not committed to version control.
-There is another file, `.env.defaults`, which is meant to be safe to commit and contain simple ENV vars that your dev team can share.
-The encryption key for the session cookie is NOT one of these shareable vars!
+Here they are, but could change in future releases:

+> You will need to add a couple of fields to your User table in order to store a hashed password and > salt:
+>
+>     model User {
+>       id             Int @id @default(autoincrement())
+>       email          String  @unique
+>       hashedPassword String   // <─┐
+>       salt           String   // <─┴─ add these lines
+>     }
+>
+> If you already have existing user records you will need to provide a default value or Prisma complains, so change those to:
+>
+>     hashedPassword String @default("")
+>     salt           String @default("")
+>
+> You'll need to let Redwood know what field you're using for your users' `id` and `username` fields. > In this case we're using `id` and `email`, so update those in the `authFields` config in `/api/src/> functions/auth.js` (this is also the place to tell Redwood if you used a different name for the > `hashedPassword` or `salt` fields):
+>
+>     authFields: {
+>       id: 'id',
+>       username: 'email',
+>       hashedPassword: 'hashedPassword',
+>       salt: 'salt',
+>     },
+>
+> To get the actual user that's logged in, take a look at `getCurrentUser()` in `/api/src/lib/auth.js`.
+We default it to something simple, but you may use different names for your model or unique ID fields, in which case you need to update those calls (instructions are in the comment above the code).
+>
+> Finally, we created a SESSION_SECRET environment variable for you in '.env'.
+This value should NOT be checked into version control and should be unique for each environment you deploy to.
+If you ever need to log everyone out of your app at once change this secret to a new value.
+To create a new secret, run:
+>
+>     yarn rw g secret

 ### Scaffolding Login/Signup Pages